Rosencrantz and Guildenstern Are Undead: Production

 Jordan Galland first conceived of the name, Rosencrantz and Guildenstern Are Undead, after playing Rosencrantz in a high school production of Tom Stoppard's play Rosencrantz and Guildenstern Are Dead at the age of 14.
 Several years later he was introduced to Stoppard, who encouraged him to pursue the idea.
 The film was shot in New York City at the end of 2007.
 Galland, along with his editor, Connor Kalista, and cinematographer, Chris Lavasseur, presented their experience with the Red One at a content panel ("Case Study: Rosencrantz and Guildenstern Are Undead") at the National Association of Broadcasters convention (NABShow 2008), on April 15, 2008.

 Soundtrack

-Galland's longtime collaborator Sean Lennon has created an original musical score for the film.
+Galland's longtime collaborator Sean Lennon created an original musical score for the film.